charlzspice/City-Yetu/README.md

    - Accessing the data collectted by various IOT systems and displaying it on the dashboard to view real-time data from IoT sensors.
    - Data is visualized to show pollution levels and trends.
    -  Also from this panel the admin can take action to request for a solution to the concerned department to resolve any issue which has not been monitored and the department ensures that after the issue has been resolved through the system.
+5. **Departments panels**
+ - The issues are posted to the departments concerned and they are resolved form this point.
+After each issue has been resolved the department click on the resolved action and the admin can see directly form the admin panel that the issue has been resolved
 ## Contributing

 1. Fork the repository.